SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 Whether this is having fun at karaoke, Hitting up clubs, Having an arm wrestle, hanging around at a friend's turf or kicking back in the safehouse, It would all be that much more fun with a friend.. or two!
 No answer to this at the moment, but we hope!

+ 4. (4)[Unconfirmed] Free Roam ->
+Free roaming in Honk Kong with your buddies, what's not to love?
+Though it is understandable that there are many features and a whole lot of work that needs to be put in before this can become a reality, don't rule it out yet.
+The map for free roam would be much like the normal one, however your neighbours (usually rivals) are either friends you have invited to join your free roam, or members of your gang.
+Players could move from the city streets, to Hobbie buildings, Safe houses and Personal Garages (read above) that would allow people to interact with eachother through activities and just conversating.
+It would not be a good idea to allow pvp in free roam, however with popular demand, perhaps a pvp mode which would occur in a sectioned off part of the map would not be a bad idea.
+Official races should also be kept seperate from free roam instances.
+No word from the devs about this yet.

+ 5. (3)[Unconfirmed] Communication ->
+When playing with a friend, you might just warn him/her about that red dot pointing at the back of their head, but how do we do this?
+Voice communication is one option, preferably accessible through the chat screen (if it is reworked as a phone overlay) A player can call and communicate with one or more friends via voice chat.
+Common messages.
+If in an instance of more than yourself (coop +) you can press enter to type and talk to friends that are close to you.
+Gestures.
+More for comedic relief, but can also contain some useful ones, gestures can be used to quickly warn a friend about that npc sneaking up on then ("careful", "behind you", "take cover" gestures) for serious play, and then some gestures to have fun with, such as dances and other miscellaneous things (e.g. Flex, Nod etc).

 - *Map and Zones:*
 -